-Durham projects serving the needs of people without homes have received over $968,000 in grant funding through the U.S. Department of Housing and Ruban Development (HUD)'s Continuum of Care Program.
-Included in this amount is a grant of $37,565 that will be used by the Community Development Department to improve the department's ability to measure and evaluate Durham's progress toward meeting the federal government goals of reducing and ending Homelessness.
+Durham projects serving the needs of people without homes have received over $968,000 in grant funding through the U.S. Department of Housing and Urban Development (HUD)'s Continuum of Care Program.
+Included in this amount is a grant of $37,565 that will be used by the Community Development Department to improve the department's ability to measure and evaluate Durham's progress toward meeting the federal government goals of reducing and ending homelessness.

 Additional Information / Press Release

 Notice to Contractors - Housing Rehabilitation Services (PDF)